iliassioutis/iliassioutis.github.io/project-delivery/agile-scrum/index.md

 Story A becomes Ready only when:
 - we confirm where the payment status appears on the dashboard,
 - we agree what statuses exist (PAID, FAILED, PENDING, UNKNOWN),
-- we define what “fresh” means (e.g., refreshed within the last 5 minutes),
+- we define fresh as ‘the status was successfully fetched from the vendor API within the last 5 minutes’ (we store a Last updated timestamp and we treat anything older than 5 minutes as stale),
 - we define error and fallback behaviour.

 **Example acceptance criteria added during refinement**